pitchmuc/adobe-analytics-api-2.0/docs/main.md

 * getDeliverySettings: Retrieve the delivery setting from a scheduled project.
   Argument
   * deliverySettingId : REQUIRED : The delivery setting ID of the scheduled project.

+* getAnnotations: Returns a list of the available annotations
+  Arguments:
+  * full : OPTIONAL : If set to True (default), returned all available information of the annotation.
+  * includeType : OPTIONAL : use to return only "shared" or "all"(default) annotation available.
+  * limit : OPTIONAL : number of result per page (default 1000)
+  * page : OPTIONAL : page used for pagination

+* getAnnotation: Return a specific annotation definition.
+  Arguments:
+  * annotationId : REQUIRED : The annotation ID

 Example of getSegments usage: